DominicBurkart/wikipedia-revisions/README.md

 pypy3 -m pip install -r requirements.txt
 ```

-For writing to a postgres database:
+For writing to a postgres database (no other dialects supported in PyPy):
 ```sh
 git clone https://github.com/DominicBurkart/wikipedia-revisions
 cd wikipedia-revisions